18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - What are the differences between a `thread` in C++ and Python?
 - When to use multi-threading?
 - What do we need to do if we have too much data that cannot fit 1 GPU?
-- Explain any kind of `AllReduce`?
+- Explain any type of `AllReduce`?
 - How do you merge the gradients in distributed training?
 - How do you detect when a GPU is overloaded or when there's a problem with the network?